MoMaT/2r1b/README.md

 pages.append([cards[name] for name in roles.split(", ")])
 ```

-Check [cards][how the cards look] when printed and put in black back sleeves.
+Check [how the cards look][cards] when printed and put in black back sleeves.

 [2r1b]: http://tuesdayknightgames.com/tworoomsandaboom/